boshmaf/notebooks/dev-setup/README.md

 # Estimated time to finish

-15--30 minutes, depending on download speed :)
+From 15 to 30 minutes, depending on download speed :)